 As mentioned earlier, everyone can reap the benefits of gymnastics as most of them are not gender specific.
 Kids, especially, can better adapt to challenging situations and quickly learn skills due to their greater cognitive ability.
 To perform a certain action, your child would have to visualize the skill beforehand, which is a great way for them to develop a correlation between their brain and body functions.

 Research has found that there is a strong relationship between children who are physically fit and their academic achievement.
-The cognitive abilities required in a gymnastic training ground also carry over into the classroom, which can help them focus on lessons and get improved academic results.
+The cognitive abilities required in a gymnastic training ground also carry over into the classroom, which can help them focus on their lessons and get improved academic results.

 Social and character benefits